-- 77. The restriction must be necessary in a democratic society and proportionate to the pursued aim.
-Public authorities need to be able to demonstrate that the disputed measure is truly effective means of pursuing the declared legitimate aim and why the disputed measure is necessary in addition to already existing possibilities to achieve this aim.
-Further, the cumulative effect of all legal rules combined on the freedom concerned needs to be assessed. and whether there is a proportionate relationship between the effects of the measure concerned and the affected freedom.
-The interference should be based upon an acceptable assessment of the relevant facts. - 78.
-The immigration related activities indicated under Section 253(2) which according to the reasoning of the provision incur additional costs to the state, are legitimate activities and what is more, activities, which support the State in the fulfillment of their obligations under international law.
-37 Freedom to perform activities in the field of migration by democratic means, for example. using the advocacy and public campaigning, production of informational materials, are the types of activities aimed at advancing democratically the issue of human rights and public interest. - 79.
-The Commission and the ODIHR reiterate that in the assessment of the necessity and proportionality of the interference by the imposition of the special immigration tax, attention should be paid to the cumulative effect, especially in the light of the Law on the Transparency of Organizations receiving Support from Abroad introduced in 201738 and Article 353A of the
+- 73. The restriction must be necessary in a democratic society and proportionate to the pursued aim.
+Public authorities need to be able to demonstrate that the disputed measure is a truly effective means of pursuing the declared legitimate aim and why the disputed measure is necessary in addition to already existing possibilities to achieve this aim.
+Further, the cumulative effect of all legal rules combined on the freedom concerned needs to be assessed, and whether there is a proportionate relationship between the effects of the measure concerned and the affected freedom.
+The interference should be based upon an acceptable assessment of the relevant facts.32 - 74.
+The immigration related activities indicated under Section 253(2) which according to the reasoning of the provision incur additional costs to the state, are legitimate activities and what is more, activities which support the State in the fulfillment of its obligations under international law.33 Freedom to perform activities in the field of migration by democratic means, for example using the advocacy and public campaigning, production of informational materials, are the types of activities aimed at advancing democratically the issue of human rights and public interest.